loads/loads-broker/docs/narr/about.rst

 - Inability to spawn the service being load-tested for each load-test

-To address these short-comings, ``loads`` doesn't define how/what a load- generator should be written in or what it can do.
-Load-generators can be any program packaged in a :term:`docker` container that can be run solely via environment/command-line arguments.
+To address these short-comings, ``loads`` doesn't define how/what a load- tester should be written in or what it can do.
+Load-testers can be any program packaged in a :term:`docker` container that can be run solely via environment/command-line arguments.